 - Prepare the Vegetables - Finely dice the red onion and bell peppers.
 To mellow the onion's sharpness, soak it briefly in cold water if desired.
 Chop fresh herbs and set aside.

-- Make the Dressing – Whisk together olive oil, vinegar, mustard, smoked paprika, salt, and chili flakes to create a balanced vinaigrette.
-Taste and adjust acidity or seasoning to complement the sausage’s richness.
+- Make the Dressing - Whisk together olive oil, vinegar, mustard, smoked paprika, salt, and chili flakes to create a balanced vinaigrette.
+Taste and adjust acidity or seasoning to go with the sausage's richness.

 - Combine Ingredients - In a large bowl, mix the sausage, beans, vegetables, and herbs.
 Pour the dressing over the salad and toss gently to coat evenly.
 Let the salad rest for at least 30 minutes to allow flavors to meld.